cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 can be performed over a public but reliable channel.

-Under this threat model, FROST aims to achieve signature unforgeability assuming at most `(MIN_PARTICIPANTS-1)` corrupted participants.
-In particular, so long as an adversary corrupts fewer than `MIN_PARTICIPANTS` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{BonehShoup}}, Definition 13.2.
+Under this threat model, FROST aims to achieve signature unforgeability assuming at most `MIN_PARTICIPANTS-1` corrupted participants.
+In particular, so long as an adversary corrupts fewer than `MIN_PARTICIPANTS` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA), as defined in {{BonehShoup}}, Definition 13.2.
 Satisfying this requirement requires the ciphersuite to adhere to the requirements in {{ciphersuite-reqs}}.

 FROST does not aim to achieve the following goals:

-* Post quantum security.
+* Post-quantum security.
 FROST, like plain Schnorr signatures, requires the hardness of the Discrete Logarithm Problem.
 * Robustness.
 In the case of failure, FROST requires aborting the protocol.
 See {{ROAST}} as a wrapper protocol around FROST that provides robustness.
 * Downgrade prevention.
 All participants in the protocol are assumed to agree on what algorithms to use.